Dineshs91/dineshs91.github.io-legacy/source/_posts/2014-07-20-equal-opportunity.markdown

 talent.
 They don't want to take pain.
 They just want to take the well known path.

 I very much believe that education has nothing to do with a person's skill/talent.
 All that is required is the right thinking and motivation.
 The whole world is driven by money, who want's to risk it.
-So they want to hire people from premium institutions.
+They just hire people from premium institutions, just to be on the safer side.

 First entrepreneurs thinking should change.
 They are filtering people in wrong ways.
+It’s absolutely fine if you reject someone in an interview, but rejecting at the first step, is bad.
+Hope this situation changes.